kewde/slate/source/index.md

 ## Mac OSX

 <aside class="notice">
-The OSX QT Wallet comes pre-packaged with an Shadow executable, this is all you need to get your ShadowCash Wallet.
+The OSX QT Wallet comes pre-packaged with a Shadow executable, this is all you need to get your ShadowCash Wallet.
 </aside>

 ## Compiling source (Linux)